 - ‘Small Sugar'

-The 10-pound ‘Autumn Gold’ works on trellis supported with slings and is perfect for a Halloween jack-o’-lantern.
-Even up to 25 pound fruit can be pumpkin vine trellised if properly supported.
-If you are as intrigued as I am, it’s time to learn how to make a pumpkin trellis.
+The 10p ound (4.5 kg.)
+‘Autumn Gold' works on trellises supported with slings and is perfect for a Halloween jack-o'-lantern.
+Even up to 25 pound (11 kg.) fruit can be pumpkin vine trellised if properly supported.
+If you are as intrigued as I am, it's time to learn how to make a pumpkin trellis.

 How to Make a Pumpkin Trellis